espressif/esp-idf/examples/system/ota/README.md

 If you see this error then check that the configured (and actual) flash size is large enough for the partitions in the partition table.
 The default "two OTA slots" partition table only works with 4MB flash size.
 To use OTA with smaller flash sizes, create a custom partition table CSV (look in components/partition_table) and configure it in menuconfig.

-If changing partition layout, it is usually wise to run "make erase_flash" between steps.
+If changing partition layout, it is usually wise to run "idf.py erase_flash" between steps.